• Skip to primary navigation

 Ingredients Needed

-Grab these supplies to get started…
+Grab these wholesome ingredients to get started.

-• Low sodium soy sauce – For gluten-free sub: coconut aminos
+• Low sodium soy sauce – For gluten-free sub: coconut aminos or gluten-free Tamari Sauce.

 • Sriracha sauce – Cut in half if sensitive to heat!
 If you don’t have Sriracha, use a pinch of red pepper flakes.